Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

-The acquisition of the corresponding geodesic equation alone is insufficient; it is imperative to also designate a suitable observer within spacetime.
 As a general selection, we consider an observer with zero axial angular momentum, also known as a zero angular momentum observer (ZAMO).
 When the position of ZAMO is denoted as $(t_O, r_O, \theta_O, \varphi_O)$ in the spacetime, a locally orthonormal frame can be established within the vicinity of the observer, which is

 Here, the timelike vector $\tilde{e}_0$ is considered as the observer's four-velocity, the vector $\tilde{e}_1$ represents the spatial direction towards the center of the black hole, while $g_{\mu\nu}$ is the component of the background metric at $(r_O, \theta_O)$.
-It should be emphasized that the above frame is not the only choice, and different frames can be connected through Lorentz transformations.
 After determining the full light trajectory, the next step is to consider how to image the black hole.
 One direct approach is to employ a pinhole camera for perspective projection, as described in \cite{Wang:2017hjl}.
 This model is straightforward and aligns well with the actual imaging principles; however, it has the limitation of a relatively narrow field of view.
 Therefore, we will utilize the imaging methodology detailed in \cite{Hu:2020usx}, commonly known as the fisheye lens camera model.
 By employing the stereographic projection technique, the detection of a photon in the image plane corresponds to the optical perspective of an observer, who can be considered analogous to a camera, see Figure \ref{figZ}.